Edge-Center/terraform-provider-edgecenter/docs/resources/subnet.md

 Required:

-- `destination` (String) The CIDR of the destination IPv4 subnet
+- `destination` (String) The CIDR of the destination IPv4 subnet.
-- `nexthop` (String) IPv4 address to forward traffic to if it's destination IP matches 'destination' CIDR
+- `nexthop` (String) IPv4 address to forward traffic to if its destination IP matches the destination CIDR.

 <a id="nestedatt--metadata_read_only"></a>